-Her first book, The Key of Amatahns, was published June 30, 2011, when I was 15.
+My first book, The Key of Amatahns, was published June 30, 2011, when I was 15.

-With the help of a fantastic therapist and a lot of practice, Elisabeth can now talk to strangers and even do public speaking.
-Her “sad” days happen much less often and aren’t as bad when they do happen.
+With the help of a fantastic therapist and a lot of practice, I can now talk to strangers and even do public speaking.
+My “sad” days happen much less often and aren’t as bad when they do happen.

-After a few more disappointments, she was introduced to Christian.
-She gave him a ring box on their first date and he didn’t run away.
-Inside was a D20 for playing Dungeons and Dragons and they still host weekly games where Elisabeth serves as Dungeon Master.
+After a few more disappointments, I was introduced to Christian.
+I gave him a ring box on our first date and, to my honest surprise, he didn’t run away.
+Inside was a D20 for playing Dungeons and Dragons and we still host regular games where I serve as Dungeon Master.